Robin Hobb

-Born in California, Lindholm grew up in Alaska and the Pacific Northwest and married a mariner at age eighteen.
+Born in California, Lindholm grew up in Alaska and the Pacific Northwest and married a mariner at age 18.
 The Alaskan wilderness and the ocean were prominent aspects of her life, influencing her writing.
-After an early career in short fiction, at age thirty Lindholm published her first novel while working as a waitress and raising children.
+After an early career in short fiction, at age 30, Lindholm published her first novel while working as a waitress and raising children.
 The first work to bring her recognition was the 1986 novel Wizard of the Pigeons, a liminal fantasy set in Seattle.
 A forerunner of the urban fantasy genre, it received praise for Lindholm's depiction of understated magic and poverty.
 Her science fiction novella "A Touch of Lavender" was nominated for the Hugo and Nebula Awards.
-While critically well received, Lindholm's work did not sell well and she began writing under the pen name Robin Hobb in 1995.
+While critically well received, Lindholm's work did not sell well; she began writing under the pen name Robin Hobb in 1995.

 Hobb achieved commercial success with her debut work under this pseudonym, the Farseer trilogy.
 An epic fantasy told as a first-person retrospective, it has been described as a character-driven and introspective work.
 Hobb went on to write four further series set in the Realm of the Elderlings, which received praise from critics for her characterization, and in 2005 The Times described her as "one of the great modern fantasy writers".
 Through her writing, Hobb explores otherness, ecocentrism, queerness, and gender as themes.
-She concluded the Elderlings series in 2017 and won the World Fantasy Award for Life Achievement in 2021.
+She concluded the Elderlings series in 2017 and won the World Fantasy Award—Life Achievement in 2021.